-- Apply technical knowledge of the underlying principals and concepts of machine learning science.
+- Demonstrate an understanding - Demonstrate technical knowledge of the underlying principals and concepts of machine learning science.
 (Capability 1 and 4)

-- Use and apply efficient machine learning algorithms on a problem.
+- Use and apply - Apply efficient machine learning algorithms on a problem.
 (Capability 1, 2 and 4)

-- Evaluate and reflect evaluation procedures to evaluate a model.
+- Evaluate and reflect - Design evaluation procedures to evaluate a model.
 (Capability 1, 2, 3 and 5)

-- Understand and use the results of machine learning run on real data.
+- Understand and use - Interpret the results of machine learning run on real data.
 (Capability 2, 3, 4 and 5)

-- Understand and reflect the benefits/drawbacks of competing models and algorithms, relevant to real problems.
+- Understand and reflect - Assess the benefits/drawbacks of competing models and algorithms, relevant to real problems.
 (Capability 1 and 4)

-- Develop your knowledge about cutting edge research streams and developments in machine learning.
+- Demonstrate an understanding - Demonstrate your knowledge about cutting edge research streams and developments in machine learning.
 (Capability 1, 2 and 3)

-- Identify and critically evaluate real-world problems suitable to machine learning.
+- Identify and critically evaluate - Recognise real-world problems suitable to machine learning.
 (Capability 1, 2, 4, 5 and 6)